-UMFK Graphic Financial Profiles FY18 and FY19
+UMFK Graphic Financial Profiles FY19 and FY20

-In FY19, the shape of UMFK's graphic financial profile shrunk toward the center as UMFK experienced decreased returns from both operations and on net position.
+In FY20, the shape of UMFK's graphic financial profile expanded outward from the center as UMFK experienced improvements in all of its ratios.

-UMFK Graphic Financial Profiles FY10 to FY17
+UMFK Graphic Financial Profiles FY11 to FY18

-Changes in the shape of UMFK's graphic financial for FY10 thru FY17 can be seen below and on the next page.
+Changes in the shape of UMFK's graphic financial for FY11 thru FY18 can be seen below and on the next page.

-UMFK Financial Highlights FY10 - FY18
+UMFK Financial Highlights FY11 - FY19

-The following financial highlights are a resource in understanding prior years' changes in the core ratios.
+We have provided the following financial highlights as a resource in understanding prior years' changes in the core ratios.